therealOri/oCrypt0r/README.md

     oCrypt0r - A minimalistic, simple AES encryption library written in python3.
 </h1>
 <p align="center">
     oCrypt0r allows you to encrypt and decrypt strings of text via AES.
 Your encrypted data/strings can only be decrypted using your own custom key and salt you set before encrypting said data.
-You can use this for a variety of things from securing passwords to securing communication.
+You can use this for a variety of things from securing passwords to securing communication to encrypting HWIDs and directories/folders.
 Making AES encryption a little bit easier!
 </p>

 <h1></h1>